steveberardi/starplot/docs/examples/optic-orion.md

 ---
-title: Optic Plot of The Orion Nebula With a Refractor Telescope
+title: Optic Plot of the Orion Nebula with a Refractor Telescope
 ---
 [:octicons-arrow-left-24: Back to Examples](/examples)

-# Optic Plot of The Orion Nebula With a Refractor Telescope
+# Optic Plot of the Orion Nebula with a Refractor Telescope

 ![optic-orion](/images/examples/optic_orion_nebula.png)